RobDickinson/screedb/README.md

 Installation
 ------------

 Start with Ubuntu 16.04 (either desktop or server distribution) or other 64-bit Linux distribution.
-OSX and Windows are not supported by the Intel NVM library, so don't use those.
+OSX and Windows are not supported by NVML, so don't use those.

 Install RocksDB required libraries: